13072020/thinking_in_public2/treatment_effects_Biden.md

 The 2016 + 2020 US presidential elections are considered as an experiment, with the Democratic nominee change from Hillary Clinton to Joe Biden being the treatment/intervention.

 This is just a numerical exercise and not a causal analysis.
+Also, as there are four parameters and four data points, there is a perfect fit.

 - DiD: 4,184,084 votes
 - ATE: 13,584,092 votes